FortniteFevers/FortniteFevers/README.md

 - I'm currently working on a variety of programs, some of them are public, some of them are private, and the majority are archived.

+- My focus right now is AI.
+How do we use it?
+When do we use it?
+What are the ethical uses?
+My new repo, FNLeak, is the direct result in myself using it in a positive setting.
+Taking my old AutoLeak repo, and redoing from the ground up.

 - I'm also currently learning C#, Java, and NodeJS.

 ### Contact me: